magento/merchdocs/src/sales/credit-memo-create.md

       This amount is not subtracted from a specific section of the order such as shipping, items, or tax.

-   - If the purchase was paid with store credit, mark the **Refund to Store Credit** checkbox to credit the amount to the customer account balance.
+   - If the purchase was paid with store credit, select the **Refund to Store Credit** checkbox to credit the amount to the customer account balance.

 1. To add a comment, enter the text in the **Credit Memo Comments** box.
 Then, do the following: